QARANC.co.uk Find Extra Work

 Does the ghost still haunt the Royal Herbert Pavilion flats at SE18 4PE?
 I you have a ghost story to tell qaranc.co.uk or have any photos then please contact us.

-As an ex-patient at Royal Herbert Hospital during 1965 to 1966 I would like to add a story of my own about the ghost nurse.
+As an ex-patient during 1965 to 1966 I would like to add a story of my own about the ghost nurse.
 I was in Ward 32 and as a treat I got the use of a wheelchair to roam about the ward between the playroom and the toilets/bathroom but on one particular day I was banned from using it and told to stay in bed.
 You see, I had a habit of speeding up and down the ward in my wheelchair and as you can imagine the width of the ward passage and should a nurse emerge from one of the rooms and seeing this little boy in a supercharged wheelchair speeding down the passage.

 But while in bed I got bored and needed to go to the playroom to see if I can find a book to read but I couldn't get hold of a nurse - even though I did shout.
 So, I decided to carry out a secret mission and to go and get a book myself hoping that I don't get caught.
 I used one of my crutches to pull my wheelchair closer to the bed as it was placed out of reach, as soon as I got a hold of the wheelchair I eased myself inside and crept slowly towards the door, nobody to be seen, I then turned left and headed for the playroom.
 As I reached the playroom the toilets and bathroom were on the right and I heard footsteps in that area so, I quickly entered the playroom and got two books.
 As I left the playroom I looked to the right and I saw a nurse standing with her back to me.